 administration, and financial reporting.
 We also are

-responsible for reading township water meters, the collection the
+responsible for reading township water meters, collecting

 associated with new construction.

-the Township Board of Trustees.
+the Township Board of Trustees in a timely manner.

 Plainfield Charter Township Financial Performance Dashboard